Msalter91/sei-project-two/README.md

 ## Future Improvements

-We underestimated the challenges that a complex api threw at us so the improvements are largely based on that.
+We underestimated the challenges that a complex API threw at us so the improvements are largely based on that.
 - With more time we'd like to work out a more elegant solution for loading the images.
 - Adding Pokemon Forms route for the Pokemon with forms